19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a) in writing delegate to any person or group of persons appointed by that Minister all or any of his functions and powers under subsections (1C) to (1F); and

-(b) under paragraph (a), delegate different functions and powers to different persons or groups of persons
+(b) under paragraph (a), delegate different functions and powers to different persons or groups of persons.

 [20/2011]